A Step-by-Step Guide for a Tester to become a Business Analyst:

-- A tester gives attention to minute details and has an extremely deep understanding of the software system built.
+- The tester gives attention to minute details and has an extremely deep understanding of how the software system is built.

 - Tester strives for quality and excellence in the software and this becomes the USP.

 - It’s natural for a great testing professional to keep the customer’s interests on topmost priority.

-- A testing professional is required to read, analyze and review the requirement specification documents which gives them an added advantage further in pursuing the BA role.
+- A testing professional is required to read, analyze and review the required specification documents which gives them an added advantage further in pursuing the BA role.

 - The analytical skills of a tester help the business analyst in pointing out the ambiguity in the requirement specifications if any.

 - It’s natural for a tester to be a critic in testing the software vis-a-vis requirements.
 This tends to help the tester while collating the requirements from the customer.
-The tester is bound to visualize the working system during the requirement elicitation stage.
-Many undue and unreasonable requirements are ruled out at the initial phase itself.
+The tester is bound to visualize the working system during the required elicitation stage.
+Many undue and unreasonable requirements were ruled out during the initial phase itself.

 - Testers are involved in projects and documenting defect reports.
 This helps the testers to enhance their documentation skills which are very much essential in the business analysis.

-- If testers are working in Agile Framework, then it is easier to switch to business analysis.
+- If testers are working on an Agile Framework, then it is easier to switch to business analysis.
 This has been explained in detail in the next section.

 Tester in an Agile Framework – Easier is the switch